-- 1. Gardens may be enclosed to control pests or create a frame for bird netting or shade and frost cloth.
+- Gardens may be enclosed to control pests or create a frame for bird netting or shade and frost cloth.
 Metal fence posts must be used for support and commercial chicken wire or hardware cloth must be used for the fencing (i.e. no wooden poles or plastic fencing). - 2.
-If a full enclosure is used, then 7 feet is the maximum height: SCH 40 PVC pipe, 1" and under and 1/2" EMT metal poles may be used to form the structure. - 3.
+If a full enclosure is used, then 7 feet is the maximum height. - 3.
 The enclosure frame must be painted a light to dark brown. - 4.
 Raised beds may be constructed within the 20 x 20 gardens if a gardener prefers this method for square foot gardening or to define their plot boundaries.
-If this method is chosen, only untreated wood with a height of 10' and under is approved. - 5.
+If this method is chosen, no chemically treated wood is approved (e.g. creosote soaked railroad ties and pressure treated wood are not approved). - 5.
 Any trellis used cannot exceed 7 feet in height and needs to be of natural color wood, metal wire or trellis netting. - 6.
 Bird netting should be the commercial, black, plastic variety. - 7.
 Sun shade should be black, green or tan commercial cloth. - 8.
 Frost cloth should be white commercial cloth.